AlanFGC/Leetcode-Hero/README.md

 Hello ✌, this is my journey demonstrating how I prepare for interviews but also train to be a better problem solver.
 Each submission tells a story, I hope you can get to know me better or help you understand that this process requires time and discipline, but it's definitely achievable.

+Note that I keep a private extra document where I take notes and analyze solutions, I highly recommend you to do this if you are studying since each problem has a pattern and this pattern is highly reusable in other problems.

 Collection of LeetCode questions to ace the coding interview! - Created using [LeetHub](https://github.com/QasimWani/LeetHub)

 Regarding code that I do not own: